 The kitchen is the heart of a home, some would say.
 Memories are made there, laughs are shared, and there are probably more than a few stressful burnt dinners to be sure.
 For most people, their days will begin and end in the kitchen.
 So when it comes to tiny house living, cutting corners on the food prep space can lead to a miserable living experience down the road.

-One obstacle that tiny house owners will generally face, is the issue of tiny house kitchen storage.
+One obstacle that tiny homeowners will generally face, is the issue of tiny house kitchen storage.
 The seemingly endless amount of Tupperware containers, cooking pans, utensils, plates, and appliances can easily clutter a kitchen quickly if you aren’t careful.
 This problem is magnified in a tiny house.
-So in this article, we are going to talk about some common concerns that tiny house owners may have, and how to get some great tiny house kitchen ideas flowing.
+So in this article, we are going to talk about some common concerns that modern tiny living individuals may have, and how to get some great tiny house kitchen ideas flowing.

 Let’s talk about it.

 The average modern tiny house is between 200-500 square feet.
 This means that you will be working with very small space when designing your kitchen.
 The size of the tiny home kitchen will ultimately depend on you, and your personal preferences when planning your house.
 However, there are a few things you should take into consideration when planning the layout of your kitchen.
 Depending on the size of your tiny house floor plan, you will probably want to make the kitchen about 30-50 square feet.
 For bigger tiny houses (no pun intended), the kitchen could be up to 70 square feet, but you never want to go larger than this.